Garlic Knots Recipe (Perfect Rolls for Thanksgiving!)

 So there you have it guys.
 If this recipe has too much kneading for you, follow Mom’s instructions above.

 This recipe is from Sarah’s mom, Anne, (aren’t moms the best?) who also gave me her recipe for Garlic and Rosemary Skillet Bread.
 What can I say, this woman knows her garlicky yeast breads.
 (She does sweet yeast too.
 Her Maple Butter Twist Coffee Cake is amazing.)
+And I gotta admit, making these is a lot of fun.
+Check out the fun stuff you get to do with the dough:

 How can you say no to a chewy, fresh baked roll that has just been dunked in garlicky butter and olive oil?
 You can’t, really.
 These would be great to make ahead for Thanksgiving.
 You could make them today and freeze them.* Fresh bread is one of the best parts of Thanksgiving!